polyfem/polyfem.github.io/docs/documentation.md

     "problem": "Franke",            "Problem to solve"
     "problem_params": {             "Problem specific parameters"
-        "is_time_dependent": false  "Is the problem time dependent" },
+        "is_time_dependent": false  "Is the problem time-dependent"
+    },

     "n_boundary_samples": 6,        "number of boundary samples (Dirichelt) or quadrature points (Neumann)"